SainsburyWellcomeCentre/aeon_docs/src/reference/acquisition/foraging_patch.md

 ##### Subjects
 Events and commands from the feeder are collected from, and published to shared `Subjects`, in some cases after some processing.
-Here you set the names used for these `Subjects` to identify events, commands or datastreams for this specific feeder.
+Here you set the names used for these `Subjects` to identify events, commands or data streams for this specific feeder.
 Each of these subjects becomes accessible in the bonsai editor's toolbox anywhere in the workflow using the name set here.

 ###### Device events subjects